Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 Main job:

 - state the mission clearly
-- establish the infrastructure framing quickly
+- establish quickly that this is an existing system that needs support
 - show that the asset base already exists
-- clarify that the missing layer is durable institutional support
+- clarify that the missing layer is stable institutional support

 ### 2. Initiative Overview